ckbjimmy/cdc/README.md

 3. Go to the directory
 4. Run `sh test_model.sh`

-If you use this code, please cite the GitHub project (see below for Bibtex):
+If you use this code, please kindly cite the GitHub project (see below for Bibtex):

 ```
 @misc{Weng2016,